AntonyLeo/AgriViz/README.md

     * layout.html - HTML file to design the home page
     * profile.html - HTML file to design the profile page
     * register.html - HTML file to design the register page
+* Query_harvestDB - MYSQL queries to create the harvest database
+* Query_processedDB - MYSQL queries to create the processed database
+* Query_pythonlogin - MYSQL queries to create the login database (Stores user information)
+*